seqscope/NovaScope-exemplary-downstream-analysis/docs/analysis/LDA/step2a-LDA.md

 **Prefix**:

 To clarify the input and output filenames, we utilize prefixes in this documentation.
 Below, we illustrate how these prefixes are defined.
 Those prefixes are automatically defined by the script; users do **NOT** need to manually define them.
-Details on variables used in prefixes are in the[Job Configuration](../../prep_input/job_config.md).

 ```
 hexagon_prefix="${prefix}.hexagon.${sf}.d_${tw}"
 train_prefix="${prefix}.${sf}.nF${nf}.d_${tw}.s_${ep}"
 ```

+* Details on variables used in above prefixes are in the [Job Configuration](../../prep_input/job_config.md).

-### step 2a.1 Create hexagonal spatial gene expression (SGE) matrix
+### Step 2a.1 Create Hexagonal Spatial Gene Expression (SGE) matrix
 Given a specified size of hexagons, segment the raw spatial gene expression (SGE) matrix into hexagonal SGE.

 Input & Output